palewire/californiacivicdata.org/_posts/2014-10-31-browns-bucks.markdown

 [Our story]((http://www.latimes.com/local/politics/la-me-pol-brown-money-20141031-story.html#page=1)) attempted to put all that into context and tell the story how Jerry Brown has, to use a term now en vogue in our politics, _evolved_.

 In the process we contributed [dozens of incremental improvements](https://github.com/california-civic-data-coalition/django-calaccess-campaign-browser/pulse/monthly) to the underlying open-source code base that we hope others can take advantage of in the future.

+There's still a long march ahead of us before our tools make this kind of work easy, but we hope that today's story represents a first step.